 And while convenient, you’ll often read that the endless pursuit of instant gratification is damaging your health and financial condition in the long run.

-Don’t listen to such claims.
+Don’t listen to these claims.
 Usually, the people talking such nonsense are angry because they are not famous on social media.

 Science can confirm the need for instant gratification.